billthecatt/UltimateDockerSandstormProject/readme.md

 ```
 Interestingly enough, this instance provides no way to connect to the running console or validate that it's launched correctly.
 (Other than ps -ef and checking for the running server instance.)
 This leaves much to be desired, but appears to at least launch and not crash under a t2.medium instance.
 I'll need to do some playtesting to ensure it doesn't suck..

+Update, t2.medium appears to accept client connections and not lag too bad at all.

 #### Getting the SnickCH docker working:

 ```